zeon-studio-portal/barry-portfolio-nextjs/content/sections/live-events.md

 ---
 enable: true
-title: LIVE EVENTS & OFFSITE RETREATS
+title: TRANSFORMATIVE EVENTS & OFFSITE RETREATS
 subtitle: >-
   Barry is a masterful experience guide who respects that everyone plays a part in a symphony of synchronicities.